Upgrading Travis CI Enterprise 2.x

 Without the encryption key the information in the database is not recoverable.

-To make a backup, please follow these steps:
+To make a backup of encryption keys in TCIE 2.x, please follow these steps:

-- open a ssh connection to the platform machine
+- Open an SSH connection to the platform machine.

 Updating your Travis CI Enterprise Platform #

 You can check for new releases by going to the management interface dashboard

 https://<your-travis-ci-enterprise-domain>:8800 and clicking on the ‘Check Now’ button.
 If an update is available you will be able to read the release notes and install the update.